poult-lab/daily-word/english_words_ learning.md

 12.chalky  [ˈtʃɔːki]

 [adj] If a protein doesn't taste good, you probably aren't going to stick with it regardless of how "good for you" it might be.
 Life's too short to drink bad-tasting or chalky protein. "containing chalk or like chalk"

-13.chalk  [tʃɔːk]

-[noun] the chalk cliffs of southern England.

-"a type of soft white stone"

-[noun] a piece/stick of chalk.

-"a substance similar to chalk made into white or coloured sticks for writing or drawing"

-[verb] { ~ sth (up) (on sth)} She chalked (up) the day's menu on the board.

-"to write or draw sth with chalk"